-Do you want to translate your WordPress site in multiple languages?
+Do you want to translate your WordPress site into multiple languages?

 WordPress powers more than 35% of all websites on the internet.
 Many of them serve non-English or multilingual audiences.